Chris Blackwell: Toots and the Maytals

 We were talking about reggae is going international now.
 We kept on meeting and he (Blackwell) decided that the backing band that back all of the songs, the recording band, should be the Maytals band...
 And then we hit the road in 1975...we were the opening act for the Eagles, Linda Ronstadt, and Jackson Browne.
 We were the opening act for The Who for about two weeks.

 The first Toots and the Maytals album released and distributed by Island Records was Funky Kingston.
 Music critic Lester Bangs described the album in Stereo Review as "perfection, the most exciting and diversified set of reggae tunes by a single artist yet released."
 As Blackwell says, "Toots and the Maytals were unlike anything else...sensational, raw and dynamic."
-Blackwell had a strong commitment to the band, describing Toots as "one of the purest human beings I've met in my life, pure almost to a fault".
-Blackwell appeared in the 2011 BBC documentary Reggae Got Soul: The Story of Toots and the Maytals which told the "untold story of one of the most influential artists ever to come out of Jamaica".
+Blackwell had a strong commitment to the band, describing Toots as "one of the purest human beings I've met in my life, pure almost to a fault."
+Blackwell appeared in the 2011 BBC documentary Reggae Got Soul: The Story of Toots and the Maytals which told the "untold story of one of the most influential artists ever to come out of Jamaica."

 Bob Marley

 One of Blackwell's achievements was bringing Bob Marley & The Wailers to the attention of international audiences.
 Without a signed contract, Blackwell advanced money to The Wailers for their first Island album, displaying the trust which stemmed from his 1958 beach rescue by Rastas.

 Excerpt from an interview of Winston Grennan by Carter Van Pelt:

 Chris Blackwell say, 'Yeah, Yeah, Yeah.
 I give them the money to make this record.'
 But at that time they was forming the band.
 Bob (Bob Marley) came to me, figure it was me, Gladdy, Winston Wright, Jackie and Hux to be the band.
 That was the band that Bob did really want, but those guys didn't want to get involved.
 You know that the situation around Bob was pretty hectic...They turned it down.
-So right away, I couldn't get involved, because I didn't want to leave the guys...If I leave, I feel it would be a bad vibes.
-When Hugh Malcolm joined the group, he couldn't keep up, so they got rid of him.
-A little later on a drummer came along name Paul Douglas, every so often we would bring him in, because I couldn't play on a session.
-Paul was about the only guy, that these other guys would trust to really come and play amongst them.
+So right away, I couldn't get involved, because I didn't want to leave the guys...If I leave, I feel it would be a bad vibes."

 Blackwell's gesture led to the longterm success of both Marley and the label.
 Of his experience with Marley, Blackwell has said: